- What is Orientation?

 The dress code for Orientation is casual.
 It is summertime in North Carolina, so prepare for very warm, humid weather with your attire.
-Also, remember your walking shoes because you will likely do a lot of walking during your stay.
+Be sure to remember your walking shoes because you will likely do a lot of walking during your stay.

 There is a President’s Reception on Friday night.
-If you plan to attend, you will need to remember to bring an appropriate outfit: business casual preferred.
+If you plan to attend, business casual is preferred.
 If you plan on changing clothes and you are not staying on campus, you are welcome to change in any of our public restrooms.

 In addition to clothing, you will need to remember to bring a few other items:

 Where do I go when I get to campus and where do I park?